-A MDN describes the disposition of a message after it has been delivered to a recipient.
-In all cases, the Reporting-UA is the UA that performed the disposition described in the MDN.
+An MDN describes the disposition of a message after it has been delivered to a recipient.
+In all cases, the Reporting-UA is the MUA that performed the disposition described in the MDN.
 This field is optional, but recommended.
-For Internet Mail user agents, it is recommended that this field contain both the DNS name of the particular instance of the UA that generated the MDN and the name of the product.
+For Internet Mail user agents, it is recommended that this field contain both: the DNS name of the particular instance of the MUA that generated the MDN, and the name of the product.
 For example,

-Reporting-UA: rogers-mac.dcrt.nih.gov; Foomail 97.1
+Reporting-UA: pc.example.com; Foomail 97.1

-If the reporting UA consists of more than one component (e.g., a base program and plug-ins), this may be indicated by including a list of product names.
+Hansen & Vaudreuil Standards Track [Page 11] If the reporting MUA consists of more than one component (e.g., a base program and plug-ins), this may be indicated by including a list of product names.

-3.2.2 The MDN-Gateway field
+3.2.2.
+The MDN-Gateway field

 The MDN-Gateway field indicates the name of the gateway or MTA that translated a foreign (non-Internet) message disposition notification into this MDN.
-This field MUST appear in any MDN which was translated by a gateway from a foreign system into MDN format, and MUST NOT appear otherwise.
+This field MUST appear in any MDN that was translated by a gateway from a foreign system into MDN format, and MUST NOT appear otherwise.